OlafMerkert/tng-automation/TASKSHEET.md

 - Add two ***inject*** nodes and send the strings "ON" and "OFF" to your ***mqtt out*** node

+- Click `Deploy` in the top right corner

-- Turn your LED on and off with by injecting the messages
+- Turn your LED on and off by injecting the messages

 - Optional: Use your Cable Switch from the last step to turn your LED on and off

 # Wireless Socket
 #### 1. Setup Transceiver
-- Wire up the CC1101 receiver as in the picture CC1101_wiring.png
+- Wire up the CC1101 antenna as shown in the picture CC1101_wiring.png

 - Go to `<tng-automation>/esp-smarthome/radio.yaml` and change following information
 ```yaml